 If the wife needs an ex parte or an urgent interim injunction, she must file an application seeking interim orders, together with an affidavit setting out the reasons for seeking an injunction.
 She should support the allegations by affidavits from other evidence if available (e.g. from eye witnesses to violence, witnesses to her physical condition, or medical evidence by a doctor).
 If the wife is only seeking final orders, she need only file the appropriate application and no other supporting material, unless the application is contested.

-If ex parte orders are sought, the documents filed will be referred to the Registrar of the Magistrates’ Court or a Registrar of the Family Court or Federal Circuit Court.
-The Registrar will recommend whether or not the ex parte application will proceed to be heard before a magistrate or judge.
+If ex parte orders are sought, the documents filed will be referred to the registrar of the Magistrates’ Court or a registrar of the Family Court or Federal Circuit Court.
+The registrar will recommend whether or not the ex parte application will proceed to be heard before a magistrate or judge.
 This recommendation operates as a clearing house to ensure the courts do not get cluttered with applications that are not urgent.

 Even if the court refuses to grant the injunction ex parte it may grant a speedy hearing, subject to service upon the husband.
-It usually takes some weeks before the application is heard, so it is worth pursuing promptly.
+It usually takes weeks before the application is heard, so it is worth pursuing promptly.

 The punishment for contravening a FLA injunction can include a fine and/or imprisonment.
 A person who persistently breaches a FLA injunction can be liable for the more serious charge of contempt.

-As with intervention orders under state law, an automatic power of arrest is attached to all FLA injunctions which provide for the personal protection of a person.
+As with intervention orders under state law, an automatic power of arrest is attached to all FLA injunctions that provide for the personal protection of a person.
 The power of arrest is valid for the duration of the injunction.
 The power of arrest only attaches to injunctions that expressly refer to the “personal protection” of a party.
 This will include an order for sole use and exclusive occupancy or an order restraining entry to or remaining upon specified premises, but only if that order specifically uses the words “personal protection”.

 This power authorises a state or federal police officer to arrest the respondent without warrant if that officer reasonably believes that the respondent has breached an injunction by causing or threatening to cause bodily harm or by harassing or molesting or stalking the protected person.
 In reality, however, the state police often refuse to arrest or to enforce injunctions under the FLA and defer to federal police.
 The FLA also specifies procedures following the arrest and conditions for keeping a person in custody.

 As the FLA is federal law, a FLA injunction is portable and is automatically valid in all parts of Australia (but not overseas) unless discharged or varied by a court exercising jurisdiction under the FLA.
-Unlike a FVPA intervention order, a FLA injunction operates indefinitely unless the court prescribes a set period of time; this is rare.
+Unlike a FVPA intervention order, a FLA injunction operates indefinitely unless the court prescribes a set period of time (this is rare).